 You are also assigned an academic advisor who will guide your studies and give advice on how to apply for study at the Masters level.

 As part of the graduate community at St Andrews, we also invite you along to the Graduate Reading Party which is held every October.
 This involves a trip to the Scottish Highlands for the weekend.
 It provides a great opportunity to get to know the other graduate students and to meet and interact with staff members.
 This year, the Reading Party will take place on the weekend of 19th October to 22nd October 2018 at The Old Inn, Carbost, Skye.
 Full details of the reading party will be circulated at the start of the session.

 Please get in touch with the Director of the Conversion Diploma Programme, Dr Patrick Greenough, for further information and advice.
 And please come up to visit St Andrews if you wish to know more.
 We will be very happy to show you around and introduce you to students already on the Programme.
-The next general Postgraduate Visiting Day is on Wednesday 14th November 2018, though you are welcome to visit us any time.

 To apply click here.

 Our Current Conversion Diploma Students can be found here.

 A Selection of Testimonials